The Force Was Strong WIth This Wedding

 And to celebrate, I wanted to do something a bit different for my blog post today.
-I wanted to share my nerdy elegant Star Wars wedding.
+I wanted to share our nerdy, elegant Star Wars wedding.

 If you’re planning your wedding and you’re a bit nerdy, too, maybe this will help inspire you.
 Or maybe you need to DIY your wedding like I did.
 I hope this gives you some ideas.

 I was very blessed to have tons of friends and family who pitched in to help me and Bryan put together the wedding of our dreams.
 We changed our wedding date from October to August, and only had 3 months to plan.
 We had a small budget ($2,500), and all Bryan wanted was a fun reception.
 All I wanted was a nerdy wedding!

 We asked all our friends to help if they could.
 My friend Bradly had experience with party planning, and when I called him up for advice, he volunteered to help us with the whole thing as our gift.
 He helped out with everything from planning, food, and carpentry.
 He’s a jack-of-all-trades!
 I’m so thankful to him and all our family and friends who helped us have the perfect wedding.
 It was both classy and subtly nerdy.
 We kept super close to our budget and had about 60 guests.
 Here’s what we did!

 I designed the invitations myself in Photoshop and found the Star Wars fonts to create something similar.
 I lucked out because VistaPrint was running a huge Memorial Day sale, and I got our invitations for 50% off.